WHT Enterprise Challenge

 To provide some understanding (and a bit of inspiration) of the types and diversity of our budding enterprises the teams which reached the final ‘pitch off’ at the Leadership Forum in June comprised:

-- Weeds to Pesticides – this team focused on the use of the Malawian weed lantana camara as a viable organic pesticide.
+- Weeds to Pesticides – this team focused on developing the invasive weed Lantana camara into a viable, commercial, organic pesticide in Zimbabwe.
 Harvesting this weed will also alleviate its negative consequences for communities on the ground.
 The group are currently fundraising to support field trials.

 - Menstrual Revolution – a team of two aiming to change behaviour and mindsets around the taboo subject of menstruation in rural India.
 The team are still working on their project and aim to take it further.